Apropheci/Haskell-Track/README.md

 ### DISCLAIMER

-Some of this information and code is used from the resources of <https://en.wikibooks.org/wiki/Haskell> with a [CC BY-SA LICENSE](https://creativecommons.org/licenses/by-sa/3.0/).
+Some of this information and code is used from the resources of the [Haskell Wikibook](https://en.wikibooks.org/wiki/Haskell) with a [CC BY-SA LICENSE](https://creativecommons.org/licenses/by-sa/3.0/).
+All or any shared and adaptations of any of the materials here require the mentioned license and the [LICENSE file](https://github.com/Jessie-Park/Haskell-Notes/blob/master/LICENSE.md) pertaining to this repository.
+All legal issues should be resolved and noted by the linked licenses.

 **None** of the material in this repository is in any afiliated with or endorsed by the Wikibooks community nor the creator/contributors of the Haskell Wikibook.